-- 43. In addition to the direct and indirect destruction of habitat essential to the Mount Graham red squirrel resulting from telescope construction, the high elevation spruce-fir forests of the Pinaleño Mountains have experienced significant ecological changes, including large, high-severity fires in 1996, 2004, and 2017, extended drought, and outbreaks of forest insects. - 44.
+- 45. In addition to the direct and indirect destruction of habitat essential to the Mount Graham red squirrel resulting from telescope construction, the high elevation spruce-fir forests of the Pinaleño Mountains have experienced significant ecological changes, including large, high-severity fires in 1996, 2004, and 2017, extended drought, and outbreaks of forest insects. - 46.
 Firefighting efforts to protect the telescopes have further compounded the loss of Mount Graham red squirrel habitat.
 As observed by the Forest Service in 2010, the telescopes "have precipitated aggressive firefighting techniques, and inhibited the restoration of natural ecosystem processes."
-Final Environmental Impact Statement for the Pinaleño Ecosystem Restoration Project, U.S. Forest Service Southwestern Region (February 2010). - 45.
+Final Environmental Impact Statement for the Pinaleño Ecosystem Restoration Project, U.S. Forest Service Southwestern Region (February 2010). - 47.
 In 1988, approximately 615 suitable acres of the estimated 700 historical acres of pure spruce-fir forest remained.
-Today, very little of that high elevation, essential spruce-fir habitat survives.
-Consequently, the Mount Graham red squirrel population has declined to critically low numbers.
+Today, essentially none of that high elevation, essential spruce-fir habitat survives.
+Consequently, the Mount Graham red squirrel population has declined to critically low numbers and is surviving in the mixed conifer forest lower in elevation.